pivotal-pez/hardcandy-project/docs/inception.notes.md

   - After adding single host lab, revisit priorities and consider implementing, `Vend Multi-Host Lab` MVP before the `Basic HaaS Management` MVP

 ## Personnas
-  - Metal User - User who wants some metal
+  - Metal consumer - User who wants some metal, generally interfaces through the portal
-  - PEZ  - The Pivotal elastic zone system
-  - Innkeeper - The hardware provisioning system
-  - Management User - Management user who is concerned about usage, cost, etc.
+  - Business Mgr - Management user who is concerned about usage, cost, etc.
+  - Dispenser API Client - Some API client (command line, or PEZ Portal) that wants to use dispenser functionality
+  - Innkeeper API Client - Some API client that wants to use the metal provisioning services
+  - Dispenser - the dispenser service that performs internal functions not necessarily initiated by an API call
+  - Innkeeper - the innkeeper service that performs internal functions that are not necessarily initiated by an API call

 ## Retrospective